IELTS Essay Topics with sample answer.

 To conclude, looking at the discussion it is clear that advantages of formal testing outweigh the advantages of testing by assignments and projects.
 I believe the method should be implied across the globe and it can be predicted that many countries will adopt this way of assessment because of its effectiveness.

 Sample Answer 2:

 Formal examinations have been used as means of assessing students on their understanding of various subjects since time immemorial.
 Considering it in isolation or in combination with other continual assessment such as course work or projects, it remains a subject of controversy as to the best method of assessment.
 In my opinion, a combination of the two may be a better way of assessing students.

-First and foremost, the aim of assessment is to quantify how much the student understands the taught subject in its totality.
+First and foremost, the aim of the assessment is to quantify how much the student understands the taught subject in its totality.
 An examination is usually administered on a single sitting.
-The outcome depends on various factors such as whether the examination is conducted in a conductive atmosphere, whether the student is healthy during the time of the examination and also the student’s mood.
-These are all non academic factors that may affect the result of the examination.
+The outcome depends on various factors such as whether the examination is conducted in a conducive atmosphere, whether the student is healthy during the time of the examination and also the student’s mood.
+These are all non-academic factors that may affect the result of the examination.